 However, if the issue persists despite the replacement, it’s crucial to conduct a thorough reassessment of the root cause and accurately pinpoint the specific factor contributing to the ongoing malfunction.

 Tip #4: Check for Uninterrupted Power Supply to the Router.

-For any necessary modifications to the outlet or router’s power unit, we recommend consulting with a professional electrician, rather than attempting such adjustments independently.
+For any necessary modifications to the outlet or router’s power unit, I recommend consulting with a professional electrician, rather than attempting such adjustments independently.